Betaine HCl Supplement Capsules for Detoxification

 Hypochlorhydria, or a lack of hydrochloric acid, is much more widespread than you might think.
 Normal stomach acidity corresponds to a pH of 1-2.
-But research shows that as we age, the stomach’s parietal cells produce less hydrochloric acid, and our pH rises.
-In fact, it’s estimated that 50% of those over 60 have an inadequate level of stomach acidity.
+But research shows that as we age, the stomach's parietal cells produce less hydrochloric acid, and our pH rises.
+In fact, it is estimated that 50% of those over 60 have an inadequate level of stomach acidity.
 By the age of 85, this proportion rises to almost 80%.
-What’s more, there are additional factors that can exacerbate the situation:
+What is more, additional factors that can exacerbate the situation:

 - Infection by Helicobacter pylori (one in two of us may be affected, most without realizing it).

 - Repeated use of antacid medication to treat acid reflux (proton pump inhibitors).

 - Immune system problems such as pernicious anemia, a disease in which antibodies attack the parietal cells that produce acid.